BuilderIO/ai-shell/README.md

 ## Motivation

-I am not a bash wizard, and am dying for access to the copilot CLI, and got impactient.
+I am not a bash wizard, and am dying for access to the copilot CLI, and got impatient.

 ## TODO